How to Pick Between Term vs Whole Life Insurance

 Curious about how life insurance can be an investment vehicle?
 Learn more about investing with life insurance.

 You can still benefit even if you don’t use the policy’s cash value.
 If you have enough cash value in your policy, you can convert it to a paid-up policy.
-This means you don’t need to pay any more premiums, as the insurer can take the dividends from your built-up cash value.
+This means you don’t need to pay any more premiums, as you may be able to convert your policy into a paid-up policy using accumulated cash value or dividends, depending on the policy

 Cons of Whole Life Insurance